 They have no idea what it is.
 They don't care that it's necessarily Crossfit because they don't even know what it is, so I get the rare opportunity to be the ones to tell them what it is and what it's like.
 That's a really cool thing.
 They don't come in with pre-conceived notions a lot of times like maybe in a big town or something like that.
 It's really neat.

 We get an eclectic group of people from high school kids to 70 year old women.
 Most CrossFit gyms are like that, but they're just, a lot of people, they aren't afraid to try CrossFit because they don't know what it is.
 They haven't even seen the CrossFit games and stuff, a lot of them, so it's really cool to be the guy that introduces it to them, to their life.

 Wow.
 I love hearing about that.
-When you say they don't really have any pre-conceived notions about CrossFit, what is the style of program and your style of training that you're introducing most of these people to?
-Obviously, it's CrossFit, but what kind of derivation there?
+What is the style of program and your style of training that you're introducing most of these people to?

 Sam Steen: We do pure CrossFit.
 When I say that, I don't have like a competitors programming side or a fire breather class or anything like that.
 We have basically one workout a day.
 We come in and it's a group warmup.
 It's a skill development and it's a workout, high fives, go home.
 Really it's one of those things where I don't even really have an on-ramp style class right now.